 Did you know that approximately 20% of all electricity produced in the U.S comes from nuclear energy?
 The electricity is usually generated from 98 power plants located in 30 different states in the country.

 These nuclear power plants provide a stable source of power that can be combined well with other different types of renewable energy.

 For example, nuclear power can be used in conjunction with wind power.
 When there is wind blowing, the nuclear power plants can be adjusted such that the energy output is lower.
 After all, wind turbines produce such a great amount of power when the wind blows.

-However, when there is less wind and a greater need for energy, the nuclear plants can be adjusted to generate a higher energy output that compensates for the less wind.
+However, when there is less wind and a greater need for energy, the nuclear plants can be adjusted to generate a higher energy output that compensates for less wind.